AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **Expected output**

 The GUI displays the specified group's updated details with the specified assignment removed from it.
+See [add-assignment](#adding-an-assignment-in-a-group-add-assignment) for a similar example of the expected output.

 #### Editing an assignment in a group: `edit-assignment`